shyambandla/custom-rom-docs/t220/Readme.md

  get a c5a.8xlarge Ubuntu 20.04 instance. more cores more faster the build

- > :warning: please use latest instnace don't use one with ccache enabled
+ > :warning: please use latest instance don't use one with ccache enabled

  # Hardware